FeaturesPluginsDocs & SupportCommunityPartners

 What it will do is, when it is added to a component, search through the hierarchy of parent components until it finds one that implements ExplorerManager.Provider.
 That component's ExplorerManager will then become the place where the tree view gets its root node to display, and will be what it notifies when the selection changes.

-18. Run Fix Imports to import LogicalViewProvider.
-It will not find ProjectFilterNode because we have not yet written it.
+An error mark will remain for ProjectFilterNode because we have not yet written it.

-19. Now we need to implement ProjectFilterNode.
-The Nodes API contains a class, FilterNode, which makes it possible to take one Node, and create another Node which "filters" the original Node - providing different children, actions, properties or whatever it chooses to.
+1. Now we need to implement ProjectFilterNode.
+The Nodes API contains a class, FilterNode, which makes it possible to take one Node, and create another Node which "filters" the original Node—providing different children, actions, properties or whatever it chooses to.

 We don't actually need to implement FilterNode, we simply need to provide an alternate Children object which filters out files we don't want.
 Implement this as a nested class inside MainFileChooser: